MetPX/sarracenia/doc/sr_subscribe.1.rst

   transformer  = Transformer()
   self.on_file = transformer.perform

-The only arguments the script receives it **parent**, which is an instance of the **sr_subscribe** class
-Should one of these scripts return False, the processing of the message/file will stop there and another message will be consumed from the broker.
-For other events, the last line of the script must be modified to correspond.
-Multiple scripts can be attached to the same event, in which case they are called in the order they appear in the configuration.
+The last line of the script is specific to the kind of plugin being written, and must be modified to correspond (on_file or an on_file, on_message for an on_message, etc...)
+The plugins stack.
+For example, one can have multiple *on_message* plugins specified, and they will be invoked in the order given in the configuration file.
+Should one of these scripts return False, the processing of the message/file will stop there.
+Processing will only continue if all configured plugins return True.
 One can specify *on_message None* to reset the list to no plugins (removes msg_log, so it suppresses logging of message receipt.)

-More examples are available in the Programming Guide.
+The only argument the script receives is **parent**, which is a data structure containing all the settings, as **parent.<setting>**, and the content of the message itself as **parent.msg** and the headers are available as **parent.msg[ <header> ]**.
+The path to write a file to is available as There is also **parent.new_dir** / **parent.new_file**

+When downloading, this would be a local file combination.
+In the sender case, these would give the path on the remote server.
+All of these fields can be modified by plugins.

+See the `Programming Guide <http://metpx.sf.net/Prog.html>`_ for more details.

 Queue Save/Restore